AndreasL384/ioBroker.mcp3xxx-analog_v2/README.md

 This adapter provides support for Microchips MCP3xxx A/D-converter IC's with SPI-Port.
 It works on SBC's that has an SPI-Interface like Raspberry Pi, Tinkerboard or Banana Pi.

-Simply wire the IC to your SPI-port, enable SPI in config (raspi-config etc.), add user iobroker to spi user group (sudo adduser iobroker spi) and install adapter.
+Simply wire the IC to your SPI-port, enable SPI in config (raspi-config etc.), add user iobroker to spi user group ([b]sudo adduser iobroker spi[/b]) and install adapter using the cat symbol while having the expert mode of iobroker switched on.

 After that in adapters settings select the correct bus, device, the used A/D-converter and the desired interval for reading the values.